sharmapn/MapSafe-QGIS-plugin/README.md

 desktop application.
 Data owners can perform multiple geospatial data safeguarding functions (geomasking or hexabinning, encryption, and notarization), along with verification features, using their desktop application by themselves, eliminating reliance on a third party for dataset protection.

-These features are demonstrated in a 5-minute YouTube video (https://www.youtube.com/watch?v=gq4wX3kMTfE) and on the online help menu at https://sharmapn.github.io/MapSafeQGISGeoPrivPlugin/
+The plugins safeguardinga dn verification features are demonstrated in a 5-minute YouTube video (https://www.youtube.com/watch?v=gq4wX3kMTfE) and on the online help menu at https://sharmapn.github.io/MapSafeQGISGeoPrivPlugin/